MicrosoftDocs/SupportArticles-docs/support/azure/cosmos-db/emulator.md

 - Remove `%ProgramFiles%\Azure Cosmos DB Emulator` directory.
 - Reinstall the emulator.

-Alternatively, if resetting the data doesn't work, go to `%LOCALAPPDATA%\CosmosDBEmulator` location and delete the folder.
+Alternatively, if resetting the data doesn't work, go to the `%LOCALAPPDATA%\CosmosDBEmulator` location and delete the folder.

 ## Review corrupted windows performance counters